 Growing up in Scotland and visiting England I always knew first hand the problems that the differences in the money gave.
 Sometimes people would think I’d given them a fake banknote when I tried to spend Scottish pounds!

-Now that it’s the other way round and I visit Scotland it’s always a treat to see the different notes there, but I’m wary of bringing them home and I always spend them!
+Now that it’s the other way round and I visit Scotland it’s always a treat to see the different notes there, but as you’ll find out I try not to bring them home and always spend them!

 So what money does Scotland use?